What are Research Ambassadors?

 The ambassadors play a key role in supporting the work of the Health Determinants Research Collaboration (HDRC).

-We’ve already recruited three Research Ambassadors within the Council, and we’re now expanding the programme to include representatives from the Voluntary, Community and Social Enterprise sector (VCSEs).
+We’ve already recruited three Research Ambassadors within the Council, and we’re now expanding the programme to include representatives from the Voluntary, Community, and Social Enterprises (VCSEs).

 What do Research Ambassadors do?